-Professional arts organisations are founded in the form of civic associations that are able to execute their own activities in the Czech Republic (CR).
+Professional arts organisations are founded mostly in the form of associations that are able to execute their own activities in the Czech Republic (CR).
 Some of them are supported by grants from the Ministry of Culture.
 The majority (except for writers’ associations) are financed only on a project basis.
 The Czech Writers’ Guild and some other associations in the field of literature are rarely financed on an annual basis.
 There is no special endowment instrument for their support in general and their survival is dependent on the contributions of their members.

 There are fifty different professional organisations in the Czech Republic in every branch and area of the arts.
 A number of new such organisations have been established in recent years – for example, the Czech Association of Festivals, the Association of Independent Theatres, and the Music Managers Forum in the field of non-classical music.